dhh1128/codecraft.co/julie-jones-learn-voraciously.md

 <strong>Learning to Learn</strong>

-I first met <a href="http://www.linkedin.com/pub/julie-jones/15/908/768" target="_blank">Julie Jones</a> when I was in my early 30's.
-We worked together on the "new engine" initiative at PowerQuest (a pivotal experience <a title="Roland Whatcott: Manage momentum." href="/2012/09/21/roland-whatcott-manage-momentum/">I've blogged about before</a>).
+I first met <a href="roland-whatcott-manage-momentum.md">I've blogged about before</a>).
 Julie had much more experience than I did; she taught me abstract factories and dependency injection, loose coupling, declarative programming, streams, unit testing, XP, and many other key concepts.

 At first I thought Julie just plucked these ideas out of an impressive mental archive.
 She had rich and varied experience, and she seemed to know <em>so much</em>.